• Skip to primary navigation

 • How to reheat: Preheat oven to 350 degrees F. Place vegetables (on a baking sheet) in the oven for 10-15 minutes, until heated through.

-• Serve with a main dish, like vegan sloppy joes, vegetarian one pot pasta, french onion grilled cheese, or vegan mushroom risotto.
+• Serve with a main dish, like vegetarian sloppy joes, one pot pasta, or french onion grilled cheese.

 • For easier prep: Buy pre-trimmed green beans